Trung1234/PayrollSolution/README.md

 MVC Web Application  using .NET Core 2.2 ,Entity Framework Core Code First,and SQL Server 2019
  - Server-Side Validation using Regular Expression, Ajax, Jquery
  - Implement multi-layered architecture and their dependencies on each other
- - Apply Open / Closed principle (OCP) for BaseController
+ - Apply Open / Closed principle (OCP) and Liskov Substitution Principle for BaseController
  - Use Template Method Design Pattern to create superclass for other controllers : https://github.com/Trung1234/PayrollSolution/blob/main/Payroll/Controllers/Base/BaseController.cs
  - Use ICompositeViewEngine to render PartialView to string and add in PopUp.
  - Use Async Await to make asynchronous process of saving image and creating employee